SoundMetrics/aris-integration-sdk/README.md

 - **connect-command** - sample program illustrating how to establish a connection to the ARIS and send commands.
 - **reorder-frame** - sample program/unit test that illustrates reordering an ARIS frame; this makes use of the reordering code in aris-integration-sdk/common/code/.

+### Release History
+The release history of this SDK is tracked [here](release-history.md).
+Releases are available [here](https://github.com/SoundMetrics/aris-integration-sdk/releases).

 ## Exclusions
 This SDK provides capabilities for controlling an ARIS Explorer.
 ARIS Defender cannot be controlled with this SDK, only the built-in supervisor functionality is available for ARIS Defender.